Morocco

 Current passenger series since 1st February 2000, two-line plate in black on white.

-The registration consists of one arabic letter, followed by a vertical line and two numerals above five numerals.
+The registration consists of one Arabic letter, followed by a vertical line and two numerals above five numerals.

 The number in the upper right panel denotes the province or a prefecture within a province where 40 stands for Tanger - Asilah.